mangalam-research/salve/README.rst

 appear in the `<build/api/>`_ subdirectory, and the `<README.html>`_ in the root of the source tree.

-.. warning:: All the public interfaces of salve are available through
-             the ``validate`` module.
+**NOTE**: All the public interfaces of salve are available through the ``validate`` module.
 However, ``validate`` is a facade that exposes interfaces that are implemented in separate modules like ``patterns`` and ``formats``.
-The documentation documents interfaces where they are
-             *implemented*.
-So if you look for
-             ``validate.constructTree`` you will find it in
+The documentation documents interfaces where they are *implemented*.
+So if you look for ``validate.constructTree`` you will find it in ``formats``.

-             ``formats``.
-There is currently no simple way to get jsdoc3 to expose these elements as being part of ``validate``.
+**NOTE**: The codebase for salve really has multiple level of privacy.
+There are those parts of the API in ``validate`` that you use directly.
+These are fully public.
+Then there are those parts that are used indirectly through the API in ``validate``.
+And then there are those parts you should not use at all.
+The latter are marked "private" and you need to use ``gulp doc --jsdoc-private`` to get them to be included in the documentation.

 Dependencies
 ============

-Salve is packaged as a RequireJS module.
-So to use it in a browser environment, you need to first load RequireJS and pass to RequireJS a configuration that will allow it to find salve's code.

-Loading salve in a Node.js environment requires installing the modules listed in the ``dependencies`` section of the `<package.json>`_ file.

 Running ``salve-convert`` additionally requires that ``xmllint``, ``xsltproc`` and ``jing`` be installed on your system.